 In some instances, the FIDM Institutional Refund and/or Return of Title IV Funds Policies may result in funds being returned by FIDM on behalf of the student to the Federal and/or other financial aid programs.
 The student agrees that any monies owed to FIDM, including those as a result of the FIDM Institutional Refund and/or Return of Title IV Funds Policies, are payable within 30 days.

 If the student has a credit balance on his/her account after any FIDM Institutional Refund and/or Return of Title IV Funds calculations, the funds will be returned to the original source, according to the rules set forth by the source, and then to the student or parent (if a PLUS loan recipient) by credit to charge card(s) or by check as applicable.
-If the amount to be returned to a student who received only Title IV funds is less than $1.00, the amount will be retained by FIDM and no return will be made; for all other students, balances of $25.00 or less will be retained.
+If the amount to be returned to a student who received only Title IV funds is less than $1.00 (one dollar), the amount will be retained by FIDM and no return will be made; for all other students, balances of $25.00 or less will be retained.